Published on January 14th, 2014 | by Jami Scholl0

 The ginger roots you find in your local supermarket are really tubers, much like iris, growing mostly on top of the soil.

-Although I have grown ginger in smaller pots, they are best grown in pots of at least 16 inches deep and 12 inches wide.
+Although I have grown ginger in smaller pots, and also grown ginger indoors, they are best grown in pots of at least 16 inches deep and 12 inches wide.
 An organic ginger tuber found in the produce section of your local grocery is ideal, as the non-organic may have been sprayed with a growth inhibitor.
 If you’ve no organic option, rinse thoroughly the conventionally grown tuber before planting.

 Ginger likes a rich lightly moist warm soil of about 75 degrees and shade.
 You may begin to harvest when the plant is about four months old, cutting tubers from the outer edges of the plant.
 The tubers and roots are often used in Asian cooking or dried and powdered; this is what you may look to purchase when making gingersnaps or ginger bread!

 The leaves and stalk can also eaten.
 Chop finely to more easily disperse the strong flavor, and then add to dishes such as couscous or tabouleh, or as a garnish.
 These chopped leaves can also be added to soups or stews to add a more delicate ginger flavor.
 Chicken soup is an example of a dish that benefits from this more mild flavor.

 Another use for ginger leaves is to dry them for tea.
 You can also make ginger tea just from boiling ginger.

 For me and my family, ginger tea works better than anything else when one of us has an upset stomach or nausea.
 Ginger tea is an ideal drink for the diabetic with nausea and stomach upset, rather than the common ginger ale and crackers so often served.
 By adding a bit of lemon and honey, the drink is then one that will benefit someone with a cold and sore throat.